WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Word count**: 240
 **Keywords**: family courts, transparency, court transcripts, open justice, least-resistance reform, reality gap

+### I THINK I NEED TO PROVIDE AN OVERIVIEW OF HOW THIS ARICLES IS STRUCTURE - LIEK A PICTUE OR MAP OF HOW THIS FLOW??????????
+MISSING!!!!

+This might include in chapter 7 layers 1 to 5? enought details for someoen to see a Big Picture like inforgrapics!!!!!

 ## 1. The Crises: Symptoms of Systemic Failure